 The significance of chest radiograph in the management TB in general and pulmonary TB in particular, cannot be over emphasised.
 The predominance of peri-hilar and basal infiltrates among the radiographs of children with PTB is very important.
-This is because; radiographic findings may such be interpreted as cases of bronchopneumonia (non-tuberculous) and thus, the diagnosis of PTB may be not be made.
+This is because; such radiodiographic findings may be interpreted as cases of bronchopneumonia (non-tuberculous) and thus, the diagnosis of PTB may be not be made.
 Therefore, it is important to consider PTB as a differential of bronchopneumonia, especially in the presence of other suggestive clinical features of TB.
-Similar observation was also made by Shennan and Kibel, 1991.
+Similar observation was also made by Shennan and Kibel.

-The fact that broncho-pneumonic infiltrates were commoner among the younger age group is similar to observations made by Taqi et al in Zaria,1982 and Erinle in Ilorin, 2003.
-Likewise, the finding that milliary pattern was observed among the younger children is in consonance with earlier reports (Feja and Saiman, 2005).
+The fact that broncho-pneumonic infiltrates were commoner among the younger age group is similar to observations made by Taqi et al in Zaria and Erinle in Ilorin.
+11,13 Likewise, the finding that milliary pattern was observed among the younger children is in consonance with earlier reports.
+13-14

-The proportion of children with intrathoracic radiographic adenopathy in this study was however low, compared to other reports (Erinle, 2003 and Taqi et al,1982).
-In a multi centre study, including the area of present study, of 116 adults with PTB, 38(32.7%), had intra thoracic adenopathy (Ahidjo, et al, 2006).
-However, similar to our finding, a study of children with TB disease in California from 1985 to 1995, where, 6% of children aged 0 to 4 years, 8% of those aged 5 to 14 years, and 0.5% of adolescents were reported to have intrathoracic adenopathy (ATS/CDC, 2000).
-The modest proportion of intra-thoracic adenopathy in this study may be attributed to the fact that; the radiographs of the patients were anterior-posterior (AP) or posterior-anterior (PA) views only, lateral views were not included.
-Lateral view chest radiographs have been reported to demonstrate intra thoracic adenopathy more than AP or PA views (Smuts, et al, 1994).
-Another possible reason for the few cases of intra-thoracic adenopathy is the fact that the study group consisted of ill children, while children with hilar adenopathy are usually not too ill (Munoz and Strarke, 2004).
-Sometimes children with hilar adenopathy due to PTB are discovered only by contact tracing (Munoz and Strarke, 2004; Feja and Saiman, 2005).
-HIV infection is an important cause of immune suppression in children.
-These patients might have contributed to the probably atypical radiographic features in this study, as previously reported (Erinle, 2003 and Yusuph, et al, 2004).
+The proportion of children with intra-thoracic radiographic adenopathy in this study was however low, compared to other reports.
+In a multi centre study, including the area of present study, of 116 adults with PTB, 38(32.7%), had intra thoracic adenopathy.
+However, similar to our finding, a study of children with TB disease in California from 1985 to 1995, where, 6% of children aged 0 to 4 years, 8% of those aged 5 to 14 years, and 0.5% of adolescents were reported to have intra-thoracic adenopathy.
+The modest proportion of intra-thoracic adenopathy in this study may be attributed to the fact that; the radiographs of the patients were anteriorposterior(AP) or posterior-anterior(PA) views only, lateral views were not included.
+Lateral view chest radiographs have been reported to demonstrate intra thoracic adenopathy more than AP or PA views.
+16 Another possible reason for the few cases of intra-thoracic adenopathy is the fact that the study group consisted of ill children, while children with hilar adenopathy are usually not too ill.4 Sometimes children with hilar adenopathy due to PTB are discovered only by contact tracing.4,14 HIV infection is an important cause of immune suppression in children. patients might have contributed to the atypical radiographic features in this study, as previously reported.11,17

 The occurrence of more lobar consolidation among the HIV negative patients compared to the HIV positive patients was probably due to the depressed immunity in the latter group compared former.
 The reverse is true in the case of milliary pattern.
-The higher rate of milliary TB among the younger HIV infected children corroborates the fact that, these group are at increased risks of severe forms of TB disease (Nelson and Wells, 2004; Munoz, Strarke, 2004; Shennan, Kibel, 1991; Feja and Saiman, 2005).
+The higher rate of milliary TB among the younger HIV infected children corroborates the fact that, these group are at increased risks of severe forms of TB disease.